 The Economics Department has enhanced its offerings of professional development and career support for our majors.
 In addition to our one-credit course “Career Preparation for Economics Majors” taught by Michael Norwood (and infused with leadership training tips from Coach Dean Smith), this fall the Economics Department has offered economics majors several opportunities to interact with successful alumni about experiences in a variety of careers.
-Alumni who serve as members of our Economics Department Advisory Board participated in coaching sessions with over 50 students during our twice annual, on campus board meeting (October).
+Alumni who serve as members of our Economics Department Advisory Board participated in coaching sessions with over 50 students during our fall board meeting (October).
 Board member Jay Bryson ’80, ’89 (Wells Fargo & Company) also organized (and moderates) a series of informational panels featuring UNC alumni who currently serve on our Advisory Board.
 Each event focuses on a different industry with panelists sharing their perspectives and experiences and answering students’ questions.
 We kicked off the series with Alumni Perspectives on Career Opportunities for Economics Majors in the Financial Services Industry (September) with a live panel in Gardner Hall with 50 students in attendance.

 We will offer three panels in January and February of next year.
 Panelists discussing Careers in the Real Estate Industry include Mark Buono ’86 (Carter Real Estate Center, College of Charleston) and Andy Pike ’04 (Wells Fargo Securities).
 A panel for Careers in For Profit and Non-Profit general business will feature Courtney Cavaroni ‘93 (Non-profits), Scott Ogle ‘97 (TruLab), Mel Williams ’88 (TrueBridge Capital), and Brian Worrell ’92 (General Electric).
 Our last panel is about Careers for Students with Graduate Degrees.
 Claude Courbois ’88 (NASDAQ Stock Exchange), Jonathan Pingle ’03 (UBS, Blackrock, Federal Reserve), and David Robinson ’92 (Duke Econ) will be on hand to share their experiences and to answer questions.